 Before operating the system make certain the hull seacock and livewell valve are in the open position.
 The hull seacock can be accessed through the aft cockpit deck hatch.

 Raw Water Washdown

-The raw water washdown is located on the port amidship below the gunnel.
-It is supplied by a 3.5 GPM pump activated by the "WASHDOWN" switch on the console switch panel (See figure 2.19.1).
+The raw water washdown is located on the port midship below the gunwale.
+It is supplied by a 3.5 GPM pump activated by the "WASHDOWN" switch on the console switch panel.